ShiinaKochiya/BalaKnights/README.md

 When the Docter went all in Jesselton

 A simple Balatro mod, adding a few Jokers and Deck based on Arknights characters.
-Rational your cards, it ends sooner than you think
+Plan how to play your cards wisely, it ends sooner than you think

 ## Requirements:
-- [Steamodded](https://github.com/Steamodded/smods) (Of course every Balatro need Steamodded)
+- [Steamodded](https://github.com/Steamodded/smods) (Of course every Balatro mod need Steamodded)

 ## What this mod added:
 - 3 Jokers: